codezs09/cart-pole-control/README.md

-    "use_finite_lqr": true,  // If true, use finite horizon LQR solver; Otherwise, use infinite horizon LQR solver "hp": 50,           // Horizon, valid only if `is_finite` is true "lqr_dt": 0.02      // DARE step size, valid only if `is_finite` is true; Generally, `lqr_dt` = `ctrl_time_step` }
+    "use_finite_lqr": true,  // If true, use finite horizon LQR solver; Otherwise, use infinite horizon LQR solver "hp": 50,           // Horizon, valid only if `is_finite` is true "lqr_dt": 0.02      // DARE step size, valid only if `is_finite` is true; Generally, `lqr_dt` = `ctrl_time_step` "use_dare": true    // For Infinite-Horizon LQR: If true, use DARE solver; Otherwise, use CARE solver }

 ```